What Medical Schools Can Do to Fix Systemic Issues in Health Care

 Black men in Minnesota have a higher mortality rate from cardiovascular disease than white men.
-Black women die of breast cancer at a 24% higher rate than white women, although their incidence rates – how frequently a disease occurs in a population – are 22% lower.
-The difference in health outcomes between white Minnesotans and Minnesotans of color is so pervasive that it can be pinned down to a single zip code.
+Black women die of breast cancer at a 24% higher rate than white women, although their incidence rates - how frequent a disease occurs in a population - are 22% lower.
+The difference in health outcomes between white Minnesotans and Minnesotans of color is so pervasive that it can be pinned down to a zip code.

 And the COVID-19 pandemic has exposed more healthcare inequities.
 According to state data, Black and Hispanic Minnesotans are testing positive at higher rates than the overall population.
 When adjusted for age, Black and Asian residents have the highest COVID death rates.

-These racial disparities in health are not unique to Minnesota and are indicative of a systemic issue that is plaguing the nation.
+These racial disparities in health are not unique to Minnesota, and are indicative of a systemic issue that is plaguing the nation.

 To address these inequities, universities and healthcare institutions have begun to redefine their roles in training and educating healthcare professionals.

-University students and faculty at several medical schools have called on their administrations to create programs that address the racial inequities that have caused disparities in health, pointing to inequality in care, racial bias among physicians and the lack of representation found in their study material.
+University students and faculty at several medical schools have called on their administrations to create programs that address racial inequities that have caused disparities in health, pointing to inequality in care, racial bias among physicians and the lack of representation found in their study material.

 Making a Change in How Race is Addressed in the Classroom

-Developing a racially and culturally inclusive curriculum has become a focal point for medical schools across the country as the classroom serves as the introduction to medicine for students.
+Constructing a racially and culturally inclusive curriculum has become a focal point for medical schools across the country as the classroom serves as the introduction to medicine for students.
 What students learn in their first few courses in medical school may influence their practice for years.

-To change their approach to educating future physicians, the University of Minnesota Medical School recruited Dr. Ana Núñez to head their inaugural office of Diversity, Equity and Inclusion (DEI).
-Dr. Núñez serves as a Vice Dean in the medical school and was brought on after last summer’s civil unrest sparked by the Minneapolis police murder of George Floyd.
+To change their approach to educating future physicians, the University of Minnesota Medical School recruited Dr. Ana Núñez to head their inaugural office of Diversity, Equity, and Inclusion (DEI).
+Dr. Núñez serves as a Vice Dean in the medical school and was brought on after last summer's civil unrest sparked by the Minneapolis police murder of George Floyd.